Housing and Affordability

 Real Estate Market

-Local data on Park County's housing market shows a steady increase in median sales price for homes from 2015 to 2018 for both single-family homes and multi-family structures increased from 2015 to 2018, but dropped off in 2019.
-The number of new listings per year has slightly declined during the same period, from 316 homes (2015) to 277 (2018).
+Local data on Park County's housing market shows a steady increase in median sales price for homes from 2015 to 2019 for single-family homes.
+The median sales price for multi-family structures increased from 2015 to 2018, but dropped off in 2019.
+The number of new listings per year slightly declined, as compared to 2015, from 2016-2018 but increased again in 2019.
 Data here is based on the December year-to-date listing information for each year shown.

 About the Data